MarquesaBarbula/MarquesaBarbula.github.io/README.md

 ## Practice only

-This is for practice purpose only.
+This code is intended for practice.